brians-hmt/Cap_Home/README.md

 That house condition is a bigger driver of price than is house age.
 That view-properties can be determined by their asking price with some accuracy.
 That having a view is a substantial driver of price.

+## Actual Results:

+We examined the coefficients from the trained models.
+The results appear to confirm our earlier suggestion that kitchens above ground have a negative impact upon the sales price.  <br><br>

+However, this model also seems to indicate that bedrooms above ground have a negative impact.
+However, this may need to be combined with positive correlation with the square footage above ground or with the total number of rooms.
+In other words, having more bedrooms or rooms in the house is an asset.
+However, if those rooms are on a higher floor, they may have less value than if they are on the ground (i.e. 1st) floor.

+With our model, we see a negative value for averge (ALQ) basement finish type and a positive value for a good finish (GLQ).
+Ergo, it may be worthwhile to consider a quick beautification of the basement before sale.  <br><br>

+Because there is such a high negative correlation ~$8.4k with having a basement half bath and only an ~$3.4k value to having this as an extra half bath, one might consider removing this half bath ... as long as tearing it out doesn't cost more than $5k.
+In other words, this might only make sense for an owner to do and not an investor. <br><br>

+The Test RMSE above indicates that our price estimate is off by $26.4k on average, which is a fairly significant proportion of the $180k mean housing price of the dataset.
+One's instinct would be to assume that this error is an error in the model.
+Certainly, futher models should be explored including an ensemble model to see if this error can be reduced.
+The hope is that this accuracy could be improved.
+However, it is possible that this error is not necessarily an error in the model but an error in how home sellers have priced their properties, an error in the offers that buyers have made, and and error in what offers that sellers have accepted.
+The pricing of homes is a human endeavour and is subject to emotion.
+These are features that are not easy to identify.
+They also represent opportunities that a model such as this can seek to exploit.

+### Evaluation:

+Although our dataset has many features that we can evaluate for their impact upon price, we are limited in the total number of rows of data.
+More specifically, much of the categorical data is limited in the number of each value that is present in the data.
+We delt with this by combining rare data in to a category 'Other'.
+This approach is only helpful if the remaining categorical values are significantly different from those that are grouped together.
+In the simplest case (with two categorical values), this is a way of stating that a category is either one thing or not that thing.
+In other words, this simply reduces the number of columns when one-hot encoding. <br><br>

+We should recommend to the client that we need to get more data to refine our model.
+At a minimum,  we should get better representation of those feature values that are of interest.  <br><br>

+## Report to Client:

+My research indicates:

+There are many home features that impact price that we cannot change, such as the square footage of the house or the shape of the lot.
+However, there are several that we can change.
+The most significant of these are the quality factors.
+In particular the basement quality, overall quality, and garage finish have significant impact upon the sale price of a home.
+These are features that can be changed before a home is put on the market.
+This information can be considered when making a purchase of a property.

+In addition, there are a few unexpected items that have a negative impact upon the sale price that could be changed (if they are not in good repair).
+Among these are having a half-bath in the basement and having a kitchen on an upper floor.
+When looking for a property to purchase, these might be features to consider, especially if in disrepair.

+## Next Steps:

+We intend to continue this effort by creating and comparing additional models in the hope that we can reduce the test error.
+We will try other model, such as a Ridge Regression, Lasso Regression, and an Ensemble technique.